Residential Asbestos Testing Services

 History of Renovations or Reconstructions

 Homes that have undergone multiple renovations or reconstructions over the years may have used varying building materials in different eras.
-Older renovations might have introduced or left behind asbestos-containing materials, while more recent updates might have unintentionally disturbed these areas.
-If your home has a history of multiple modifications, it’s prudent to consider a home asbestos test to ensure no lingering asbestos fibers are present or at risk of exposure.
+Older renovations might have introduced or left behind materials, while more recent updates might have unintentionally disturbed these areas.
+If your home has a history of multiple modifications, it’s prudent to consider a home test (or home test kit) to ensure no lingering fibers are present or at risk of exposure.

 Visible Signs of Potential Asbestos Materials

-Is it mandatory for every Austin home to undergo asbestos testing?
+Is it mandatory for every Austin home to undergo testing?